PHILOSOPHY

 Authenticity becomes possible only when the system no longer expects punishment for it.

 In this work, resistance is not an obstacle.
+It is information.

 A client’s hesitation, ambivalence, or slowness is not something to overcome — it is something to listen to.
 Timing matters.
 Pace matters.
 Choice matters.
+You set the rhythm.

 Coaching that respects agency does not pull.
 It does not convince.
 It does not push through discomfort in the name of growth.
 It trusts that when the conditions are right, movement will happen — and when they are not, waiting is intelligent.